codydroster/SerialTerm/README.md

 ## UARTGamepad

-UARTGamepad takes input from a USB or Bluetooth game controller and converts it to to a configurable UART data stream.
+UARTGamepad takes input from a USB or Bluetooth game controller, and outputs it to a serial port.
 #### Requirements:

 ```